NordicDeer39/nlp_sentiment_classification/README.md

 ## Project Overview

-We collected a dataset of Iranian tweets related to COVID-19 and preprocessed it to remove noise such as hashtags, @mentions, IDs, and stopwords.
+I used a collected dataset of Iranian tweets related to COVID-19 and preprocessed it to remove noise such as hashtags, @mentions, IDs, and stopwords.
 ParsBERT, a specialized model for the Persian language, is utilized to perform the sentiment analysis task, categorizing tweets into different sentiment classes such as positive, negative, and neutral.